aeilers/docker-alpine-base/README.md

 This is a Base image, therefore not intended on being used directly.
 Child images need to specify the [FROM](https://docs.docker.com/engine/reference/builder/#from) keyword in their Dockerfile to point to this image.

 ```
-FROM aeilers/alpine-base:1.0.0
+FROM aeilers/alpine-base:1.0.1
 ```

-Additionally, if you want to use the user install script in grandchildren images, you will need to add the following [ONBUILD](https://docs.docker.com/engine/reference/builder/#onbuild) lines in the same Dockerfile.
+Additionally, if you want to use the user install script in child/grandchild images, you will need to add the following [ONBUILD](https://docs.docker.com/engine/reference/builder/#onbuild) lines in the same Dockerfile.

 ```
 ONBUILD ARG USER_NAME